Gold Has Been Used as a Tool for Wealth Preservation for Thousands of Years

 The Weimar Republic

 Gold has always been considered valuable due to its rarity and resistance to change with time.
-This is why it has often been used as a hedge against inflation of currency, especially over long periods of time when countries have had high rates of inflation such as in the Weimar Republic where people were required to carry wheelbarrows filled with paper money in order to buy bread.
+This is why it has often been used as a hedge against the inflation of the currency, especially over long periods of time when countries have had high rates of inflation, such as in the Weimar Republic, where people were required to carry wheelbarrows filled with paper money in order to buy bread.

-Any wise German using gold and ignoring the government issued currency would have preserved his purchasing power as everyone around him became impoverished by the inflation.
-The same can be said more recently for countries experiencing severe inflation like Venezuela or Zimbabwe.
+Any wise German using gold and ignoring the government-issued currency would have preserved his purchasing power as everyone around him became impoverished by inflation.
+The same can be said more recently for countries experiencing severe inflation, like Venezuela or Zimbabwe.
 Citizens of those countries using a gold wealth preservation strategy would have profited mightily from the crisis as the price of all goods and services crashed relative to gold.

 What are gold coins used for?

-Gold coins are gold bullion coins which can be used to pay someone or redeemed for gold bullion at a gold bullion bank or gold refinery.
-Gold coins are minted by government or private mints and hold a legal tender gold purity, gold content and gold coin weight.
-The colour of gold coins may vary from one gold coin to another but most gold coins will have the name of the issuing country or organization on them as well as gold coin weight and gold purity.
+Gold coins are gold bullion coins that can be used to pay someone or redeemed for gold bullion at a gold bullion bank or gold refinery.
+Gold coins are minted by government or private mints and hold a legal tender gold purity, gold content, and gold coin weight.
+The color of gold coins may vary from one gold coin to another, but most gold coins will have the name of the issuing country or organization on them as well as gold coin weight and gold purity.